thaggy/Libmelee-SSBM-AI/README.md

 ## Known Issues
 Transition from isHumanDead to shouldBeOffensive is not that smooth

-It is actually to break out of a techchase but not teching, need to update that logic
+It is actually possible to break out of a techchase but not teching, need to update that logic

 The bot does not handle being hit very well at all (or really at all)

-The bots recovery is wonky and basically always jumps and the illusions
+The bots recovery is wonky.
+Jumping is a little weird